 Is it safe to buy on AliExpress?

-Yes, generally speaking, AliExpress is a safe platform to shop on, but — much like other online marketplaces — it’s not scam free.
+Yes, generally speaking, AliExpress is a safe platform to shop on, but — much like other online shopping — it’s not scam free.
 Shoppers should educate themselves about the red flags for common scams that occur on AliExpress and use common sense and intuition to make the safest purchases.

 How to tell if an AliExpress seller is legit?